Kazimierz Braun: Personal life

 Braun's father, Juliusz Braun, was a lawyer, professor of ecology, Catholic activist, and political prisoner under Joseph Stalin.
 His mother was Elżbieta Korwin-Szymanowska.
 They both died in 1990.

 Braun is married to Zofia Reklewska-Braun, a writer and theatre historian.
-They have three children (Dr. Monika Braun, a writer and academic; Grzegorz Braun, a filmmaker and writer; and Dr. Justyna Braun, an academic) and five granddaughters (Anna, Joanna, Aniela, Zofia, and Elżbieta).
+They have three children (Dr. Monika Braun, a writer and academic; Grzegorz Braun, a politician; and Dr. Justyna Braun, an academic) and five granddaughters (Anna, Joanna, Aniela, Zofia, and Elżbieta).

 Credits

-Braun has directed dozens of theatre productions in Poland and the United States, including:
+Between 1961 and 2016 Braun directed 155 theatre productions in Poland, the United States, Canada, the Republic of Ireland, Germany and other countries, including: